RaymondCJA/Fableous-App/README.md

   * add students: add new student

-  (Now, the student list is just a static list, and it does not connect to the database due to the limit of time in development.
-That a basic implement of static data, once it is connected to the database, we can implement it in a similar way.)
+  (Currently the student list is just a static list and it does not connect to the database due to time constraints in project development.
+It is just a basic implementation of static data, but once it is connected to the database, it can be implemented in a similar way.)

-<div align="right">Oct/29/2020</div>